 If Disney+ doesn't seem like your thing, you can still rent or buy The Incredible Hulk online.

-If you want to stick to renting, it'll cost you $4 to do so from places like iTunes, YouTube, Google Play, Vudu or Amazon Prime Video.
+If you want to stick to renting, it'll cost you $4 to do so from places like iTunes (opens in new tab), YouTube (opens in new tab), Google Play (opens in new tab), Vudu or Amazon Prime Video (opens in new tab).
 You'll be able to hold on to it temporarily, then you'll lose access.
 Or you could buy it from somewhere between $10 and $15 on those platforms and have it on your preferred device forever.
 It's up to you!

 - Everything you need to know about Disney+